This tab lists the operations published by the Service.

 In this dialog, you can rename the Web service (only when you are creating it), rename / delete input and output parameters, add pagination support for operations (see section Pagination Support), etc.

-To add a new operation, drag a view or a stored procedure from the Elements Tree to the dialog.
+To add a new operation, drag a view or a stored procedure from the Server Explorer to the dialog.
 The view/stored procedure can belong to a different database.
 Then, the Tool analyzes its query capabilities and generates the “candidate operations” of the Web service.
 These operations have these characteristics:

 - The input parameters of the generated operations correspond to the